hunxio/CS50x_Project/README.md

 WARNING: This is a development server.
 Do not use it in a production deployment.
 Use a production WSGI server instead.
  * Running on http://123.4.5.6:7890
 ```
-(The numbers after the http will be different)
+(the numbers following the http will be different)

-copy and paste the address showed in the Terminal.
+copy and paste the address showed in the Terminal in your browser (or CTRL + click on it).
 More informations about how to install Python and activate the virtual enviroment
 on the following pages:
 <ul>